 Fast forward to 2017, I realized that for anything to happen, I needed to reflect internally and make some changes, starting with the most important things: reading the bible and praying more.

 Truth be told, for the longest time, I thought this was my Mother’s department.
 I’d go on my knees and be confused on how to speak to God.
 What was I supposed to say?
 How was I supposed to say it?
 Was I Christian enough to talk to him?
 These were the thoughts I battled with.

 The first thing I did was rid myself of the thought that I wasn’t Christian enough.
 I started making intentional decisions to strengthen my spiritual life by taking time out of my day, no matter how little, to study the bible and say a prayer.
 I also changed the things I prayed about; it became more about asking for a renewed mind, understanding the wisdom in God’s silence (patience), and fulfilling the purpose for which he has put me on Earth.
 Here’s an amazing sermon by Joyce Meyer on how to view the pain of our past as God’s way of preparing us for our future that I recommend.

 I’m not saying my life’s a bed of spring roses at the moment, but dealing with the thorns has definitely become easier since I invited God to take control.
 I just want to let someone out there know that God sees everything that you’re going through and most of the time, He’s just waiting for you to ask for His help and leave everything in his hands.

 “Cast all your cares on the Lord and He will sustain you” – Psalms 55:22

-I’m currently happy and optimistic about a number of plans than I have been in a while.
+I’m currently more happy and optimistic than I have been for a while.
 I believe situations are greener and the air is warmer.
 It’s safe to say my life is going through a spring phase.

 I’d really appreciate it if you shared this post because I know this message is intended for someone out there.
 Also, if you’d like to keep the conversation going, please feel free to leave a comment below.